Pretorian/workshop-band-app/workshop/optional-CFdeploy.md

 ### Push our code `cf push`

-We can push our code to Bluemix by running the `cf push` command.
+We can push our code to IBM Cloud by running the `cf push` command.
 Doing so will use our `manifest.yml` file and the settings we have just chosen to deploy our app in the cloud.

 ```bash
 ➜  band-app git:(master) ✗ cf push